beginna/OpenCV-reading-aid/README.md

-# OpenCV-reading-aid
+# reading-aid
-Reading aid: Simple display of videos from a camera using OpenCV.
+Simple display of videos from a camera using OpenCV and html.